 The authors provided data which indicated impaired mitochondrial biogenesis.
 The authors should provide some data on the upstream regulators of mitochondrial biogenesis such as PGC1, PPAR or TFAM to strengthen the data.

-Response: We thank this reviewer for this suggestion.
-We have analyzedanalyzed the upstream regulators of mitochondrial biogenesis (Ppard, Ppargc1a, Ppargc1b, Nrf1, Nfe2l2 and Tfam) by qPCR and found that the MCP230-exposed group had similar mRNA levels to the control group for Ppargc1a, Nrf1, Nfe2l2 and Tfam.
+We evaluated several upstream regulators of mitochondrial biogenesis (Ppard, Ppargc1a, Ppargc1b, Nrf1, Nfe2l2 and Tfam, by qPCR from quadriceps lysates and PGC-1a, by western blot) and found that the MCP230-exposed group had similar mRNA levels to the control group for Ppargc1a, Nrf1, Nfe2l2 and Tfam and similar PGC-1a protein abundance.
 We did observe a marked increase in both Ppard and Ppargc1b mRNA in the MCP230-exposed mice, which is an interesting finding given that the mitochondrial transcripts and proteins that we have measured are either down or unaltered by the treatment.
+Our interpretation is that these increases in Pppard and Ppargc1b mRNA levels are compensatory to impaired mitochondrial function in these muscles.
+We have described these data and our interpretations on Page XXX line XXX as:

-We have included this data as a new figure in our revised manuscript (Figure 6).
+We have included this new data as a new figure in our revised manuscript (Figure 6).
 This figure is also included here for your convenience.